Charging cost calculation is a key part of the research that we need to do before buying an electric car.

 - the unit prices of the electricity of commercial charging stations

 - How often the vehicle is driven

 - Where you charge your vehicle

 Battery size is quite variable depending on the brand as well as the model of the EV.
-All details about EVs in the Australian market can be found in our car guide section
+All details about EVs in the Australian market can be found in our electric car guide section

 Electricity prices can vary from state to state, and even within different parts of the same state.
 In other words, the average price of electricity per kWh in Victoria won’t be the same as in New South Wales.
 Below we’ve listed the typical electricity usage rates across QLD, VIC, SA, and NSW.
 This was done by calculating the average usage rates of flagship market offer contracts from six leading electricity retailers – AGL, Origin Energy, EnergyAustralia, Red Energy, Click Energy, and Alinta Energy.
 Prices are shown in cents per kWh.